aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 To prevent this you can add a [CreationPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-creationpolicy.html) attribute to the instance.
-In conjunction with the creation policy, you need to run the `cfn-signal` helper script to signal AWS CloudFormation when all the applications are installed and configured.
+In conjunction with the creation policy, you need to run the `cfn-signal` helper script to notify AWS CloudFormation when all the applications are installed and configured.

 1. Add Creation policy to `WebServerInstance` resource
 ```yaml